Storytelling: A powerful wellness tool

 Storytelling and wellness

-Let's face it, the scientific evidence that sits behind many public health initiatives can seem dry, overly complex and boring to those who are not geeks like me!
-This can be a huge barrier to the effective transfer of knowledge and understanding about health topics that are critical to maintain and improve the health of the population.
+Let's face it, the scientific evidence that sits behind many public health initiatives can seem dry, overly complex and boring.
+This can be a huge barrier to the effective transfer of knowledge and understanding about health topics that are important for individual and population health.

 Imagine a world where you learn about the health risks of refined sugar through Gregory Grasshopper's overindulgence!
 Well, you get my point.